 Our goals are to

-- Ensure public safety
+Ensure public safety

-- Enhance neighborhood quality of life
+Enhance neighborhood quality of life

-- Provide unparalleled service
+Provide unparalleled service

-- Ensure homeland security
+Ensure homeland security

 Sixteen certified E-911 telecommunicators who answer and dispatch all calls for police, fire, and emergency medical services, process inquiries thru the Massachusetts Registry of Motor Vehicles, search state and federal criminal history, and document activity using state of the art Computer Aided Dispatch technology.
 This unit has a civilian supervisor.

-This officer is responsible for the administration and enforcement of laws, rules, regulations, inspections and investigations of the 55 lodging houses and hotels in the community.
-The officer consults and coordinates with Health, Building, Fire and Legal departments.
+This officer is responsible for the administration and enforcement of laws, rules, regulations, inspections

-The officer is responsible for the administration and enforcement of the alcohol beverage laws, rules, regulations, inspections and investigations of 66 licensed premises in the community.
+The officer is responsible for the administration and enforcement of the alcohol beverage laws, rules, regulations, inspections, and investigations of 66 licensed premises in the community.
 The officer is also responsible for issuing temporary licenses.

-Animal Control Officer
+Animal Control Officer-Officer David Cheung

 The officer investigates complaints involving dogs and other animals.
 They patrol the town as necessary to enforce animal laws and town by-laws.